 Our family visited on a sunny Easter weekend and thoroughly enjoyed ourselves.
 Not only could we climb to the top of the Folly and get wonderful views over the surrounding countryside (binoculars are provided), but we had great fun exploring the woodland.

 In keeping with Lord Berners' sense of the absurd, the woodland is full of oddities.
-See if you can spot humorous sculptures in the trees, or have a go at playing the piano that stands outside under a tall tree.
+See if you can spot humorous sculptures in the trees.
 Then see if you can find the plaque placed high on the side of the Folly that reads, 'Please do not feed the giraffes'.

 The woodland surrounding the tower is open all year round to visitors.
 The Folly itself is open from spring through summer.
 Please check the official website for current days and times.

 The folly can be reached by a signposted footpath off Stanford Road.
 There is parking along the road, or in the town centre car park.
-It takes 15-20 minutes to walk from the town centre or five minutes from the start of the footpath on Stanford Road.
+It takes approximately 15 minutes to walk from the town centre or five minutes from the start of the footpath on Stanford Road.

 About Faringdon Folly